19 Traveller reviews from Holiday Watchdog

 "We stayed at the Iberostar the week of January 23 - 30.
 The hotel itself is quite neat in that the rooms are round with palapa style roofs.
 It's likely one of the neatest we've stayed in.
 We travel one week per year to a tropical spot and we try to seek out something out of the norm.
 The hotel itself is the typical all inclusive resort.
 I'd say the food was above average, and the shows were well done by the staff.
 The smell everyone talks about is definately evident around the theatre and tennis courts.
 It certainly didn't ruin our vacation though.
 Our brochure rated this one as a 4, and I would agree.
 The crowd is a little older as this is a quiet spot.
 If you are looking for night life, you may be disappointed unless you go in to town everynight, or are with a group.
 There is a disco, but it certainly won't keep you entertained every night.
 It's a little far from town if you like to venture, $20 US one way.
 It is however close to the 2 reefs for diving, 10 - 15 minute boat ride.
 As for my Canadian friends, we brought US $$, which is widely accepted, travellers cheques US and CA can be cashed at the hotel.
 However we did withdraw pesos from a cash machince.
 I got a 'much' better exchange rate."

-- Travel date: Sat 1st of February 2003
+- Travel date: 1st February 2003

 "This resort was ausome!
 My husband and I visited the week of Jan 18 2003.
 Our room was beautiful and spacious and we loved the hammock.
 The pool was big although cold but you don't mind once they start making the most wonderful drinks!
 The food was great and you could eat almost any time of day.The staff was by far the best out of any resort we have ever been to.
 If you don't have a good time here it's your own fault.
 We will go back as soon as we can!"

 - Travel date: 30th January 2003

 Top traveller tips for Iberostar Cozumel